Plus Service Robots at Tokyo Olympics!

-Don’t look now, but the "Roaring Twenties" for robots and automation may be rolling in early, especially in Asia
+The "Roaring Twenties" for industrial robots and automation may be rolling in early, especially in Asia.

 The Roaring Twenties for robots and automation are on the way and may kick off the second decade of the 21st century sooner than anyone could believe possible.